 Afternoon: Free Time: Most of the afternoon is free for independent explorations.
-We'll then gather at the hotel in late afternoon, board our coach and travel a few miles south of Santa Fe to Red Mesa Cuisine in Eldorado.
+We'll gather at the hotel in late afternoon, board our coach and travel a few miles south of Santa Fe to Red Mesa Cuisine in Eldorado.
 On arrival at Red Mesa, we'll enjoy a meal featuring regional cuisine prepared by local chef Lois Ellen Frank, PhD.
 Dr. Frank is a Native American foods historian, culinary anthropologist, photographer and James Beard Award-winning author.

 Dinner: At Red Mesa Cuisine.

 Evening: Return to the hotel.

 Activity note: Gettiing on/off coach; traveling 75 miles for 1 1/2 hours one way; walking up to several blocks over varied terrain including uneven sidewalks and unpaved dirt (mud if there is precipitation); standing up to 2 hours at site visits.